paser4se/ALAMOSE/Module-1.md

 <!-- {: .no_toc } -->

-Identifying security weaknesses, such as hard-coded passwords in Ansible scripts, which is used to implement the practice of IaC.
+Identifying security weaknesses, such as hard-coded passwords in SaltStack scripts, which is used to implement the practice of IaC.
 {: .fs-6 .fw-300 }

 ## Learning Objectives